On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Boundary conditions in the variational principle on the ground of Newtonian dynamics

 if the system is non-degenerate, i.e. $K^{(2)}=\partial^{2}L^{(2)}/\partial\ddot{q}^{i}\ddot{q}^{j}$ is full rank, but this condition is not satisfied.
 This is just because the following conditions are imposed due to the compatibility with Newtonian dynamics: the condition (ii).
 That is, the Euler-Lagrange equations $(\ref{E-L eqs in 2nd system})$ are rewritten as follows:

 where we defined

-To satisfy the condition (ii), the matrices $K^{(2)}$ and $E^{(2)}$ have to be zero:
+To satisfy condition (ii), the matrices $K^{(2)}$ and $E^{(2)}$ have to be zero:

-Then the Euler-Lagrange equations are up to second-order time derivative and now satisfy the condition (ii).
-The first condition in $(\ref{condition for K and E})$ indicates that this system have to be degenerate as the second-order derivative theory.
+Then the Euler-Lagrange equations are up to second-order time derivative and now satisfy condition (ii).
+The first condition in Eq.~$(\ref{condition for K and E})$ indicates that this system has to be degenerate as per the second-order derivative theory.